The following forms may be downloaded:

 Office of the Registrar, School of Lawlaw[email protected]

-St. John’s University recognizes that some students may prefer to identify themselves by a First Name and/or Middle Name other than their Legal Name.
-For this reason beginning with the Fall 2018 semester, the University will enable students to use a Preferred Name where possible in the course of University business and education.
+St. John’s University recognizes that some students may prefer to identify themselves by a first name and/or middle name other than their legal name.
+For this reason beginning with the Fall 2018 semester, the University enabled students to use a chosen name where possible in the course of University business and education.

-Students may request this service by completing a Preferred Name Change Request form (PDF) in person in the Office of the Registrar.
-The student’s Preferred First Name and/or Middle Name may be used in many University contexts, such as MySJU, Blackboard, class rosters and ID Cards.
-Please note the University is legally required to use a student's Legal Name for official records, however, whenever reasonably possible a student’s Preferred Name will be used.
+Students may request this service by completing a Chosen Name Change request form (PDF) in person in the Office of the Registrar.
+The student’s chosen first name and/or middle name may be used in many University contexts, such as Canvas, class roster and ID cards.
+Please note the University is legally required to use student's legal name for official records, however, whenever reasonably possible a student’s chosen name will be used.

 Frequently Asked Questions

-Do I have to use a Preferred Name?
+Do I have to use a chosen name?

-No. Use of a Preferred Name is optional.
+No. Use of a chosen name is optional.

-How do I get my Preferred Name on my St. John’s ID card?
+How do I get my chosen name on my St. John’s ID card?

-Can I change my email address to better match my preferred name?
+Can I change my email address to better match my chosen name?